aws-samples/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 ### 2E: Publish the bot

 An alias is a pointer to a specific version of an Amazon Lex bot.
-Use an alias to allow client applications to point to a tested version of the bot while you iterate on bot design (e.g. you might have different aliases for `prod`, `staging` and `dev` to represent different stages.)
+Use an alias to allow client applications to point to a tested version of the bot while you iterate on bot design (e.g. you might have different aliases for `prod`, `staging` and `dev` to represent different stages).

-Here we will publish the bot with alias `dev`.
+We will publish the bot with a `dev` alias from the Lex console.

 <details>
 <summary><strong> Expand for detailed instruction </strong></summary><p>